Skip to Content

 Muyil is one of the oldest of the Mayan Riviera ruins and cities

-First up on our Sian Ka’an tour was a visit to the archaeological site of Muyil and a tromp across rocky paths, slippery with green moss.
+First up on our Sian Ka’an tour was a visit to the archaeological site of Muyil.
+This was a tromp across rocky paths, slippery with green moss.

-“Muyil” means “pile of rocks.”
-And most of the buildings have indeed been reduced to piles of rocks by banyan tree roots.
-But a few steep-walled pyramids remain, entangled by vines.
+“Muyil” means “pile of rocks”- and indeed, most of the buildings have indeed been reduced to piles of rocks by banyan tree roots.
+Even so, a few steep-walled pyramids remain, entangled by vines.

 Because of its relatively remote location, buried in the humid rainforest, Muyil is visited by far fewer people than Tulum.